obiwanus/focus-zig/LOG.md

 # TODO
+- Fix editing near the end of the buffer (can't get cursor close enough)

 # DONE
++ Implement new line with no breaking, above and below
 + Fix page up and down
 + Move viewport if cursor is outside
 + Support home and end